When Is It TMI For Kids?

 Shannon: Why do you love third grade so much, honey?

-Bridget: Because now my friends are old enough to know all the stuff you told me inappropriately when I was too young.
+Bridget: Because now my friends are old enough to know all the stuff you inappropriately told me when I was too young.
 Like about sex and what all the bad words are in English and other languages.

 Shannon: Our neighbor, Andre, is the one who taught you “shit” in French, not me!